1. What is a “stockholder of record”?

 Instead of returning a signed proxy card, you can also vote your shares over the Internet, or by calling a designated telephone number.
 These Internet and telephone voting procedures are designed to authenticate your identity in order to allow you to provide your voting instructions, and to confirm that your instructions have been recorded properly.
 The procedures which have been put in place are consistent with the requirements of applicable law.
 Specific instructions for stockholders of record who wish to use the Internet or telephone voting procedures are set forth on the enclosed proxy card.

-For participants in the IBM Stock Fund Investment alternative under the IBM 401(k) Plus Plan: In order to have the Trustee vote your shares as you direct, you must timely furnish your voting instructions over the Internet or by telephone by April 24, 2008, or otherwise ensure that your card is signed, returned and received by April 24, 2008.
-If instructions are not received over the Internet or by telephone by April 24, 2008, or if the signed card is not returned and received by such date, the IBM shares in the IBM Stock Fund under the IBM 401(k) Plus Plan will be voted by the Trustee in proportion to the shares for which the Trustee timely receives voting instructions, provided the Trustee determines such vote is consistent with its fiduciary duties under the Employee Retirement Income Security Act of 1974, as amended.
+For participants in the IBM Stock Fund Investment alternative under the IBM 401(k) Plus Plan: In order to have the Trustee vote your shares as you direct, you must timely furnish your voting instructions over the Internet or by telephone by 12:01 a.m.
+EDT on April 27, 2009, or otherwise ensure that your card is signed, returned and received by such time and date.
+If instructions are not received over the Internet or by telephone by 12:01 a.m.
+EDT on April 27, 2009, or if the signed card is not returned and received by such time and date, the IBM shares in the IBM Stock Fund under the IBM 401(k) Plus Plan will be voted by the Trustee in proportion to the shares for which the Trustee timely receives voting instructions, provided the Trustee determines such vote is consistent with its fiduciary duties under the Employee Retirement Income Security Act of 1974, as amended.

 For holders in street name: You must timely deliver your voting instructions to your respective bank, broker or other intermediary, following the specific instructions that have been provided to you by your bank, broker or other intermediary.